pi-hole/docs/docs/abbreviations.md

 *[TTL]: Time-To-Live is a mechanism that limits the lifespan or lifetime of data in a computer or network *[NAT]: Network address translation
 *[UTF-8]: 8-bit Unicode Transformation Format - a character encoding format capable of encoding all known 1,112,064 valid Unicode characters
-*[URL]: Uniform Ressource Locator, commonly known as "web address" *[REST]: Representational State Transfer - a software architecture for distributed systems like the World Wide Web (WWW)
+*[URL]: Uniform Resource Locator, commonly known as "web address" *[REST]: Representational State Transfer - a software architecture for distributed systems like the World Wide Web (WWW)